 In accordance to the Iowa Smoke Free Air Act, Luther College is a smoke free campus.
-This act prohibits smoking inside all buildings, outside all buildings, and on all college property including, but not limited to, sidewalks, parking lots and roads (and inside vehicles located on such grounds), athletic fields, and on any other college property.
-The possession of pipes, hookahs, and other smoking devices, including e-cigarettes, is also prohibited, as is the sale and distribution of tobacco products (see Alcohol and Other Drugs Policies and Procedures).
+This act prohibits smoking, including the use of e-cigarettes, inside all buildings, outside all buildings, and on all college property including, but not limited to, sidewalks, parking lots and roads (and inside vehicles located on such grounds), athletic fields, and on any other college property.
+The possession of pipes, hookahs, and other smoking devices is also prohibited, as is the sale and distribution of tobacco products (see Alcohol and Other Drugs Policies and Procedures).

 For various health and safety reasons, many items are prohibited in the residence halls and college-owned houses.
 Prohibited items include, but are not limited to:

 Some electrical appliances create fire or health hazards; other appliances do not and are permitted in the residence halls (such as popcorn poppers, coffee makers, hot pots, fans, electric potpourri burners, refrigerators less than 3.2 cubic feet, and non-halogen lamps).
 Prohibited appliances include, but are not limited to: